FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Input_Transcoder_Modules.md

 ## Aggregation of input

-As some DAW does not support multichannel tracks, SPAT provides on the input transcoder a way to aggregate stereo or mono input in order to make multichannel sources.
+As some DAW does not support multichannel tracks, _SPAT Revolution_ provides on the input transcoder a way to aggregate stereo or mono input in order to make multichannel sources.

 To do it, connect several inputs on the same input transcoder or source and select on it the wanted format.
 When selecting it, a combobox "Aggregate Input" will appear, and will allow to aggregate all the inputs.